Academic Actions and Student Success

 Responsibilities of Faculty, Staff, and Students

-A primary responsibility of the faculty and staff at Baylor University is to provide the opportunity for students to achieve academic success in pursuit of a bachelor's degree.
+A primary responsibility of the faculty and staff at Baylor University is to provide students the opportunity to achieve academic success in pursuit of a bachelor's degree.
 Students are responsible for mastering the prescribed knowledge, methodologies, technologies, and skills necessary to attain their degrees.
 The University encourages all students to take a proactive approach to their education by interacting with faculty members and fellow students, by seeking academic advisors and vocational mentors, by monitoring their own progress, and by making use of extensive campus resources.
 Substandard academic progress may result in the issuance of an academic progress report, academic notice, academic suspension, or academic dismissal.

 Academic Progress Reports

 At any point during the semester, professors may issue academic progress reports to alert those in the student's care network that there are academic concerns that need to be addressed.
-Beginning the sixth week of the fall and spring semesters, professors will be prompted by the Paul L. Foster Success Center to submit academic progress reports for any student with substandard academic performance.
+Beginning with the sixth week of the fall and spring semesters, professors will be prompted by the Paul L. Foster Success Center to submit academic progress reports for any student with substandard academic performance.
 Academic progress reports are submitted by professors to alert the student about their academic concerns so that the student can seek out the resources needed to succeed.
 Indicators of substandard performance include low grades, missing assignments or exams, and/or irregular class attendance.
 Resources and academic support are available in the Paul L. Foster Success Center as well as the various colleges.
 In some cases, a student may elect to drop a course in which a progress report has been issued, but he or she needs to meet with his or her academic advisor before doing so.
 Academic progress reports are not a part of the student's transcript; their purpose is to help students develop the academic resiliency to be successful in the classroom.

 Academic Notice